The Best SBA Lenders: Your Essential Guide

 How do SBA Loans work?

-While the SBA administers the program, small business owners apply for the loans through a private SBA-approved lender.
+While the SBA administers the program, small business owners apply for the loans through a private lender approved by the SBA.
 Applicants apply to one of three lending institutions: a commercial bank, a credit union, or an alternative loan facilitator, like United Capital Source (UCS).

 The lending institution approves and funds the loan.
 The SBA provides a partial guarantee (up to 90% for some loan types).
 Since the SBA partially backs the loans, lenders can offer higher borrowing amounts at lower interest rates and longer repayment terms.

-Companies can use SBA Loan proceeds for various business purposes (the exact use of the funds determines which loan you should get).
+Companies can use SBA Loan proceeds for various business purposes (the exact use of the funds determines which loan you should get), including a combination debt financing solution.
 Business owners can get funding for the following:

-Once a small business owner applies to a lender, the loan package gets sent to the SBA, which determines if it guarantees the loan.
+Once a small business owner applies to a lender, the loan package is sent to the SBA, which determines whether it will guarantee the loan.
 After receiving notice that the SBA will back the loan, the lender makes a final decision and underwrites the loan.
+SBA loans typically have low down payments.

 What are the Best SBA Lenders?

 Every business is unique and has different needs.
-When looking for an SBA lender, find one that meets your needs.
+When searching for an SBA lender, look for one that meets your specific needs.
 Some lenders cater to particular industries, while others might specialize in the specific loan type you’re seeking.
-We’ll get more into finding the right lender for your business later.
+We’ll get more into finding the right SBA lender for your business—lending institutions, including banks, credit unions, and other financial institutions, issue most SBA loans.
+A wide range of banks are SBA-approved lenders, including Huntington National Bank, Newtek Bank, and JPMorgan Chase Bank.
+The SBA preferred lenders can make final credit decisions without sending applications to the SBA.

 That being said, here’s our list of the 10 best SBA lenders.